 You must submit your travel for the previous fiscal year by July 15 to be eligible for funds.
 The funds are considered taxable by the IRS, and will be included in recipient’s W-2 form for the calendar year in which the funds are dispersed.
 Cornell will help defray the taxable costs, by providing an additional 25% of the value of the approved grant in the payment issued.

-Failure to submit by the July 15 deadline will result in expenses being applied to the 2016-2017 fiscal year and will count towards the recipient’s $1000.00 cap for the 2016-2017 fiscal year.
-If travel is not completed and documentation cannot be submitted by the July 15, 2016 deadline, expenses will be applied to the 2016-2017 fiscal year.
+Failure to submit by the July 15 deadline will result in expenses being applied to the next fiscal year and will count towards the recipient’s $1000.00 cap and allocation.
+If travel is not completed and documentation cannot be submitted by the July 15, 2016 deadline, expenses will be applied to the next fiscal year.

 Eligible faculty can submit more than one request (and receive more than one grant) within a given fiscal year, up to the annual maximum ($1,000).
 In situations where both spouses/partners are Cornell faculty, each individual faculty member may apply for the maximum annual grant amount in support of his/her own professional travel.